The Stanley Cup is literally breaking through the ice in ESPN’s latest NHL Finals campaign.

 Short-form clips, CGI magic, and social-first visuals increasingly act as extensions of the TV product, helping the network stay relevant across fragmented viewing habits.

-The Stanley Cup remains one of the oldest championship trophies in professional sports.
+The Stanley Cup remains one of the oldest championship trophies in professional sports, and ESPN treated this history as the creative brief.

-• Treat archives like premium creative assets: ESPN rebuilt 134 years of Stanley Cup footage into one CGI centerpiece, and that creates more excitement than your standard highlight reel.
+- Use archives like premium creative assets: ESPN rebuilt 134 years of Stanley Cup footage into one CGI centerpiece, and this creates more excitement than your standard highlight reel.

 Whether ESPN can stretch historical assets into repeatable social and broadcast formats will ultimately decide if the campaign lives after the Finals broadcast.